PrideLab/PRIDE-PPPAR/README.md

 * lsq: untrusted coordinates (that previously marked with “\*”) are no longer exproted to the kin file
 * table: added igs20\_2247.atx

-2023-02-27
+2023-05-19 (v2.2.6)

 * pdp3.sh: consider specifying the language/region setting to "en_US.UTF-8" to avoid issues with decimal comma
     - please contact us if further issues persist in your region
-* table/config\_template: BDS GEO satellites are disabled by default to enhance processing quality

-2023-03-31
+* pdp3.sh: fixed the issue of unable to download GIM products for 2nd ionospheric corrections after 2022/300
 * lib: fixed the issue of reading multi-day quaternions
 * lib: improved the substitution rules for vacant multi-GNSS PCOs/PCVs and fixed related read issues
 * spp: fixed the issue of unable to process BDS-only observations
+* table/config\_template: BDS GEO satellites are disabled by default to enhance processing quality

 ## Getting in Touch